YasinSonmez/YOLO-Real-Time-Dynamic-Masking/README.md

 ### Prerequisites

 Ensure you have Python 3.6 or later installed on your machine.
-This project also requires a YOLO model file (`yolov8s.pt` or similar) that must be obtained separately and placed in an accessible directory.
+This project also requires a YOLO model file (`yolov8s.pt` or similar) but it will be automatically downloaded if you don't have it on your local disk.

 ### Installation